 Check out this document for help on learning objectives

-- You must review and comply with all Internship Program, Delaware Valley College and Employer site policies, procedures and expectations.
-Your signature on the application indicates that you understand and agree to Internship Program and College policies.
+- You must review and comply with all Civic Engagement Program, Delaware Valley College and Employer site policies, procedures and expectations.
+Your signature on the Application indicates that you understand and agree to Civic Engagement and College policies.

-- Once approved, you will receive an email.
-You will then be registered for the course in WebAdvisor.
+- Once approved, you will then be registered for the activity in WebAdvisor.